QVRE/Elafri/README.md

 ## Donations

-I do not expect donations nor do I recommend them, they are less of a need than they are an incentive for me to work more.
-I'm mostly just curious if anyone would even donate for something like this.

-- Monero: 44HT58Pq2rsBU11x7wCC8BLnJ9m9zvS73YaAQW2HvW31c7zbC2KBUMdTdd13VLg5Gs6DZDiXyfBV8V1unUuSyJDvPBpwuEd
-- Ethereum: 0x6c755184CFcD7bFa0c4bFb59357f3e9D56C4A082
-- Bitcoin: bc1qxt6lg7gelss8pghj98uhxhznj5wvqxa5kaxw4n
+I do not expect donations but if you wish to support Elafri, you can contact me for details like monero/ethereum wallet info or such.